9 Sep 2016

 Bob Pridden on stage with Keith Moon playing the intro to ‘Magic Bus’ on the 1968 US tour.
 Photo: Miss Josh Emmett.

 This is serious family history – and this week’s shows will be the first since this big change.
 Trevor Waite will be stepping up to take his place, partially, running Pete’s monitors.
 I’ll take over his tape-playback duties, the backing for the famous Who’s Next songs and so on.
 We’ve all had moments of “filling in” before, and no one is new to this band, so it will be just another change as life goes on.

 Nothing really problematic had happened with Bobby, it’s simply doctor’s orders to stay off the road as the travel and stresses get to be a little too much.
 Safer to stay back in the UK and work in The Who’s studio to mix and master projects that continually come up.

 More changes: Pete has been ruminating again, and may have a few changes in these upcoming shows.
 IF they happen, you’ll know it.

-The coming Desert festival – Coachella – is really on our minds as we gear into this leg.
-After 2 weeks in Europe (beautiful places) we’ll have a week off before “Going To California.”
+The coming Desert Trip festival in Coachella is really on our minds as we gear into this leg.
+After two weeks in Europe (beautiful places) we’ll have a week off before going To California.
 There we’ll warm up with a show at the smaller, but vibe-y hillside amphitheater in Santa Barbara.
 Next into the wide desert for the big Fest (more on that to come.)
 With a Mexico City show in the middle of the two desert weekends (I believe the first WHO venture into that country) it will be easy pace, but unique shows and crowds.